Phymond/HME100K/README.md

 ### Citation

-If you find this dataset helpful for your research, please cite the following papers:
+If you find this dataset helpful for your research, please cite the following paper:

 ```
 @article{yuan2022syntax,